 Main Campus Evening, Online and CC Global

 A student may appeal any grade given, if it is believed to be in error or in conflict with Columbia College policy and procedures.
 Initially, location directors will try to resolve a grade appeal at the location level in accordance with local policies.
-If the issue cannot be resolved at the location, the appeal will be transmitted through the director to the Vice President for Adult Higher Education
+If the issue cannot be resolved at the location, the appeal will be transmitted through the director to the Associate Vice President for CC Global.

 The student must state all reasons why the grade awarded is believed to be in error and request a desired remedy to correct the situation.
 The adjunct faculty member who awarded the grade in question is given the opportunity to comment on all student allegations before the appeal is forwarded to main-campus authority.
-A grade appeal must be received for review by the Vice President for Adult Higher Education prior to the end of 60 days from the date the grade was awarded.
+A grade appeal must be received for review by the Associate Vice President for CC Global prior to the end of 60 days from the date the grade was awarded.

 The grade of I (Incomplete) is reserved for “extraordinary circumstances” that prevent a student from completing the requirements of a course by the end of the term.
 Extraordinary circumstances is narrowly interpreted to mean unforeseen, unexpected circumstances beyond a student’s control that prevent continued attendance in all classes (death of an immediate family member, a change in the student’s employment, mental or physical illness befalling the student or a member of his/her immediate family).
 The request for an Incomplete must be initiated by the student by filling out the Incomplete Grade Request Form.
 Only the instructor may grant an incomplete.